thomasWeise/bookbuilderpy/README.md

 (without the spaces between the triple-backticks!)
 In the two `\crefname` commands at the end, you can put the singular and plural forms of the names for chapters and sections in your language of choice.

-For Chinese versions of your book using our default template ([Wandmalfarben/Eisvogel](#61-wandmalfarbepandoc-latex-template)), you may instead want to use the following `header-includes` in order to work-around the a [minor issue](https://github.com/Wandmalfarbe/pandoc-latex-template/issues/256) with the template.
+For Chinese versions of your book using our default template ([Wandmalfarben/Eisvogel](#61-wandmalfarbepandoc-latex-template)), you may instead want to use the following `header-includes`.

 ```yaml
 # line 1..3: hold floating objects in the same section and sub-section